Do I have to live in university housing?

 If you decide to cancel your admission after submitting the deposit, you must notify the Office of Admission in writing.
 The offer of admission and your deposit pertain ONLY to the semester for which you applied and cannot be applied to a later term.

 Miami University does not typically grant a deferral on an offer of admission.
 Only under extreme circumstances such as military orders, certain medical conditions, or study abroad for academic credit will the university grant such a deferral.
 Each request for deferral is handled on a case-by-case basis.
 Please contact Sarah Unger at 513-529-8507 if you qualify to request a deferral.

 Why is a final transcript required if I've already been accepted?

 A final transcript from the college/university you previously attended is required for the following reasons:

-If you chose a major on your application, you are admitted to the university in the academic division (or School) offering that major.
+If you chose a major on your application, you are admitted to the university in the academic division (or college) offering that major.
 (If no major was indicated, you are admitted into the College of Arts and Science as an undecided major.)
 If you are now prepared to choose a major, or you want to change your major, you should contact the appropriate division.

 Advising/Registration and Orientation are two separate events for transfer students.

 If your major is offered by the College of Arts and Science, they will send you information about their "group" advising/registration sessions.
 If your major is offered by a different division, you must contact that division (see phone numbers below) to schedule an individual session.